-44.2 DHCP Configuration
+39.2 DHCP Configuration

 Click IP Application > DHCP in the navigation panel to display the screen as shown.
 Click the link next to DHCPv4 to open screens where you can enable and configure DHCPv4 relay settings and create option 82 profiles.
 Click the link next to DHCPv6 to open a screen where you can configure DHCPv6 relay settings.
-Click the link next to DHCP Server Guard to open a screen where you can specify whether ports are trusted or untrusted ports for DHCP packets.

-Figure 280 IP Application > DHCP
+Figure 238 IP Application > DHCP

-44.3 DHCPv4 Status
+39.3 DHCPv4 Status